 The Philippines, however, must also step up and do its part.
 The MDT states that parties must undertake self-help.
 The Philippines needs to own up to its obligations to fully upgrade its military and defence capabilities.
 Notions of historical abandonment notwithstanding, investing in and developing its own capabilities and capacities should not simply depend on external actors such as the US alone, especially in the long-run.
 In the ever complex geopolitical rivalry between major powers, the Philippines needs to be strategic, self-sufficient, and self-reliant in utilising all of its military and diplomatic tools, wherever and whenever needed.

 The next few years are more critical than ever.
 Ultimately, the Philippines and the US must define their parameters for cooperation under the MDT, study its full potential to include cybersecurity, and continue alliance management at the strategic level.
 Both must also expand shared and coordinated contingency planning, especially to prepare for possible crises such as in the South China Sea.
 For the alliance to endure in times of unprecedented regional uncertainty, Washington will have to commit in clearer terms and Manila will have to take a hard long look at itself to understand what it wants, why it wants it, and how it aims to achieve it in coordination with the US.

 This is an adapted version of ISEAS Perspective 2021/162 published on 10 December 2021.
 The paper and its footnotes can be accessed at this link.

-Julio S. Amador III is the Interim President of the Foundation for the National Interest, and Founder of the Philippine Strategic Forum.
+Julio S. Amador III is Interim President of the Foundation for the National Interest and Founder and Trustee of the non-profit FACTS Asia.